 I’ve already submitted my form, but I have forgotten to mention something.
 How do I add it to my form?

-Please contact a member of the graduate recruitment team.
-If your application has not yet been reviewed we may be able to include the updated information on your application.
+Please contact the graduate recruitment team.
+If your application has not yet been reviewed, we may be able to add the updated information to your application.

 Can I get feedback on my application?

 Due to the high number of applications we receive, we are unable to provide feedback to unsuccessful candidates at application stage.
 We do, however, provide feedback to all of those who have attended an assessment day.
 Some common areas which lead to applications not passing the screening stage include poor spelling, grammar and punctuation, not meeting the minimum requirements, not fully articulating your motivations, needing more complete or more succinct responses to questions, poor example choices and repetition of ideas.

 Will your assessment days be held in person or virtually in 2021/22?

 We hope to run our assessment days for our vacation schemes and training programmes in-person in 2022 but we will continually review Covid-19 government guidelines to see whether this is possible.
 If not, we will continue to run the assessment days virtually in 2022.

 What exercises can I expect to complete at a vacation scheme assessment day?

 The virtual vacation scheme assessment days consist of the following assessments: